ssp5zone/jakie/README.md

 To directly use it.

+1. Download the latest binary from the release and unzip the contents.
-1. Click runner.bat from compiled folder.
+2. Click `runner.bat` from compiled folder.
 This will start the app in background (You can check this under processes in TaskManager).
-2. Type anything, anywhere.
+3. Type anything, anywhere.
-3. To stop the app.
+4. To stop the app.
 Press `F9` key.
-4. Check the locally created serverLogs.txt for all the logged keystrokes.
+5. Check the locally created **serverLogs.txt** for all the logged keystrokes.

 ### Future Work